PaperPrototype/Intro-to-Scripting-Games-Java/02 - Colors/english.md

 background(0, 0, 0);
 ```

-...then the background will be drawn on top of the rectangle (hence you won't see the rectangle).
+...then the background will be drawn on top of the square (hence you won't see the rectangle).

 ![black void processing.js processing spark3d](/Assets/black-void.png)

-This is important... the order we put commands is the order that they will get "painted" onto the screen.
+This is important... the order we put commands in, is the order that they will get "painted" onto the screen.

-Make sure you draw your square *after* you draw the background!
+So, make sure to draw your shapes *after* you draw the background!
 Otherwise the background will get painted on top of the square.
+Painting the background on top of shapes is also how you can "clear" the screen to be a solid color.
+This will be useful later in section 04 - Variables.

 ![black void square processing.js processing spark3d](/Assets/black-void-square.png)